adilharis2001/ERC865Demo/README.md

 ### Debugging

-Linux installations running into problems running the code should try removing the node modules folder and running a fresh install
+If you run into problems running the code should try removing the node modules folder and running a fresh install
 ```
 rm -r node_modules
 ```